JereKuusela/valheim-world_edit_commands/publish/README.md

 For Structure Tweaks mod:

 - `collision=true/false`: Sets whether the object has collision.
 Without a value, toggles the collision.
+- `fall=off/solid/terrain`: Overrides the fall behavior.
-- `growth=big/big_bad/default/small/small_bad`: Overrides the plant visual wear (and prevents growth).
+- `growth=big/big_bad/small/small_bad`: Overrides the plant visual wear (and prevents growth).
 - `interact=true/false`: Sets whether the object can be interacted with.
 Without a value, toggles the interactability.
 - `show=true/false`: Sets whether the object is visible.
 Without a value, toggles the visibility.
-- `wear=default/broken/damaged/healthy`: Overrides the object visual wear.
+- `wear=broken/damaged/healthy`: Overrides the object visual wear.

 ### Examples